Electrochromic smart glass changes its level of tint when driven by an electrical signal, allowing control over energy consumption, glare and comfort.

 If a product operates below 60Vdc it is considered a ‘Safety Extra-Low Voltage’ (SELV) device by the IET, as defined in European standard EN 60335.
 This is important as the electrochromic glass will often be installed into a building facade or a vehicle (think: aircraft, yacht or automobile) and will need wires to be routed to it.

-For a large architectural installation you can imagine how much cabling that can result in, with an impact on safety, installation cost and operational maintenance.
+For a large smart glass installation you can imagine how lower-voltage technologies can also reduce installation costs and operational maintenance costs.

 Important: When talking about Safety Extra-Low Voltages derived from the mains, it is assumed that there is a ‘safety isolating transformer’ or a converter (with separate windings) in the primary circuit, and separated by double (or reinforced) insulation.